-They say they respond to all submissions in around two months but based on feedback in this thread (which I did not read all 52 pages of), a longer wait period is to be expected.
-Carina Press is also very active on social media, and you can learn about all the places you can follow them here.
+They say they respond to all submissions in around two months but based on reader feedback, a longer wait period is to be expected.

 Changeling Press

 Changeling Press is an eBook Publisher that only publishes Erotic fiction targeted at a female audience.
 However, within that genre they publish many subgenres including Sci-Fi/Futuristic, Dark and Urban Fantasy, Paranormal, BDSM, Action Adventure, and Guilty Pleasures (Adult Contemporary Kink).